Prag8855/aab/content/guides/german-health-insurance.md

 **If you are a [EU](/glossary/European%20Union) student**, you can also use [health insurance from your home country](#insurance-from-other-eu-countries).[^39] You might not need German health insurance.

 **If you are a non-EU student**, you can get [public health insurance](/glossary/gesetzliche%20Krankenversicherung) or [expat health insurance](/glossary/Expat%20health%20insurance).
 If you are under 30 years old, [public health insurance](/glossary/gesetzliche%20Krankenversicherung) is usually the best option.
-If you are over 30 years old [expat health insurance](/glossary/Expat%20health%20insurance) might make more sense.
-[Feather](/out/feather-students) is one of the easiest way to get insured.
+If you are over 30 years old [expat health insurance](/glossary/Expat%20health%20insurance) might make more sense.[^91] [Feather](/out/feather-students) is one of the easiest way to get insured.

 **[Health insurance for a student visa ➞](/guides/german-visa-health-insurance#for-a-student-visa)**